cloudamqp/java-amqp-example/README.md

         }

     }

+The important thing to note here is that the application doesn't exit.
+Under normal circumstances worker processes should continue to run.

 ## Scheduled and one off admin processes on Heroku

 For your application to run as a scheduled or one off admin process your  Java class would look like: